Fumohouse/godot-luau-script/docs/src/usage/class-registration/virtual-methods.md

 ## Built into `godot-luau-script`

-This project comes with a number of built-in virtual methods, which can be overridden just by defining them on your implementation table.
+This project comes with a number of built-in virtual methods that can be overridden just by defining them on your implementation table.
 They do not need to be registered to Godot.